d19n-llc/node-mq/README.md

 a message more than once.

-Each new micro service you deploy into your network can use the node-mq package, subscribe to other micro services to begin a publishing and subscribing to events sent between microservices.
+Each new micro service you deploy into your network can use the node-mq package, subscribe to other micro services and begin a pub /sub relationship to messages sent between microservices.

-In addition, the message queue will allow for each micro service to process events from third party webhooks and inject custom scripts you want to run to process messages by topic.
-The message queue will process the message, handle failures, retries and roll backs.
+In addition, the message queue will allow for each micro service to process messages from third party webhooks and inject custom scripts you want to run on those messages name each sctipt by topic.
+The message queue will process the message, handle failures, retries and rollbacks.

 ## Getting Started